-A. The National Student Conducting Competition Committee, hereafter referred to as the “NSCC Committee,” will appoint a review panel who will review all submissions with the goal of selecting a maximum of eight students (four undergraduate, four graduate) to participate in the masterclass.
+A. The National Student Conducting Masterclass Committee, hereafter referred to as the “NSCM Committee,” will appoint a review panel who will review all submissions with the goal of selecting a maximum of eight students (four undergraduate, four graduate) to participate in the masterclass.

 B. Applicants for the ACDA Student Conducting Masterclass will be notified by email on or before February 1, 2021, of the student conductors selected to participate in the masterclass.

 A. The masterclass will be held during the ACDA national conference for the purpose of selecting a maximum of four graduate students and four undergraduate students to participate.

 B. Choral repertoire for the masterclass will be selected by the NSCM Committee, in consultation with the Executive Committee, and emailed to the selected masterclass participants by February 1, 2021.
 It is the students’ responsibility to acquire the selected compositions at their own expense.

 C. The NSCC committee, in consultation with the Executive Committee, will select masterclass clinicians and adjudicators for videos.

 D. All sessions in the ACDA Student Conducting Masterclass are open to all registered conference attendees.